-- (a) Payment of all taxes and dues; - (b) Offset prior years' operation losses; - (c) Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve; - (d) Set aside or reverse special reserve in accordance with law and regulations; and - (e) Proposing a distribution plan by the Company's board of directors, but only a fraction of 50% of any remaining profit together with any undistributed retained earnings, and which should be resolved in the shareholders' meeting for the distribution of dividends and bonus to shareholders.
+- (c) Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve: - (d) Set aside or reverse special reserve in accordance with law and regulations; and - (e) Proposing a distribution plan by the Company's board of directors, but only a fraction of 50% of any remaining profit together with any undistributed retained earnings, and which should be resolved in the shareholders' meeting for the distribution of dividends and bonus to shareholders.

 The policy of dividend distribution should reflect factors such as the current and future investment environment, fund requirements, domestic and international competition and capital budgets; as well as the interest of the shareholders, share bonus equilibrium and long-term financial planning etc. The Board of Directors shall make the distribution proposal annually and present it at the shareholders' meeting.
 Please refer to Note 6.
-(17) for further details on employees' compensation and remuneration to directors and supervisors.
+(18) for further details on employees' compensation and remuneration to directors and supervisors.